master-toma/nasc-decompiler/README.md

 Or just run `./run.bat` on Windows.

-See decompiled code in `ai.nasc` file.
+See decompiled code in `ai` directory.

 ## Command Line Arguments